manandwa/nhl_api_test/README.md

  ## Requirements
  All you need for this is the requests library once you have your virtual environment setup install requests

+**Note on the venv**: this was developed on windows once you clone the code if you are not working on windows create the virtual environment 1st do not copy the venv file!!**